 24. if the "RatTypeChange" feature is supported, and the Policy Control Request Trigger "RAT Type Change" was provided, the RAT Type encoded in the "ratTypes" attribute;

-25. if the "AfNetSliceRepl" feature is supported and the "SLICE_REPLACE_OUTCOME" Policy Control Request Trigger was provided by the PCF, then the outcome of AF requested Network Slice replacement within the "afSliceReplOut" attribute; and
+25. if the "AfNetSliceRepl" feature is supported and the "SLICE_REPLACE_OUTCOME" Policy Control Request Trigger was provided by the PCF, then the outcome of the AF requested Network Slice Replacement initiation or the AF requested Network Slice Replacement termination within the "afSliceReplOut" attribute; and

 26. if the "Energy" feature is supported and the "ENERGY_SAV_IND_CH" Policy Control Request Trigger was provided by the PCF, then the updated Energy Saving Indicator value within the "enrgSavInd" attribute.